richardverheyen/jobhound/SUPABASE_CLIENT_README.md

    - Features: Basic server-side client with anonymous role
    - Example: `import { createServerClient } from '@/lib/supabase/client'`

-4. **Service Role Client** (admin privileges)
-   - Import from: `@/lib/supabase/client`
-   - Used in: Trusted server contexts only
-   - Features: Bypasses RLS for administrative operations
-   - Example: `import { createServiceClient } from '@/lib/supabase/client'`

 ## File Structure

 Our Supabase client utilities are organized as follows: